prodata2000/Matrix-Management/README.md

 # Synapse Administration Scripts

-This repository contains Python scripts to manage various aspects of a Synapse server.
+This repository contains Python scripts to manage various aspects of a Synapse server using the Admin API.
+These are designed to be ran on the server or in the same network.
+They require access to port 8008 to access the Admin API.
 The scripts included are:

 1. User Management Script
 2. Token Management Script